z1910335/Pioneer-3-DX-with-ROS-2/README.md

   --packages-select pioneer_common pioneer_core pioneer_msgs pioneer_modules pioneer_aria pioneer3
 ```

-IFF this is your first time building the package (install didn't exist until now: Need to source it!)
+IFF this is your first time building the package (install didn't exist until now: Need to source it!):
 ```
 source install/setup.bash # or ```. install/setup.bash``` Fun Fact: . and **source** are synonymous!
 ```